 Your exit strategy is a crucial part of your strategic plan.
 To avoid running into difficult roadblocks as you transition, you should draft your exit strategy sooner rather than later.
 In the long run, being proactive about your exit strategy could save you from making a wrong decision.

-The Legacy Advisors Network team is here to help you decide who the best candidate is to buy out your business.
-Contact our team of experienced advisors to learn more by visiting www.legacyadvisorsnetwork.com.
+Legacy Business Advisors Mid-Atlantic is here to help you decide who the best candidate is to buy out your business.
+Contact our team of experienced advisors to learn more by visiting www.lbamidatlantic.com.